-- (1) The value realized upon the exercise of stock options represents the positive spread between the exercise price of stock options and the fair market of the shares subject to such options on the exercise date.
-Shares are 100% exerciseable at grant date, but vest evenly over a four-year period. - (2) Calculated by determining the difference between the fair market value of the securities underlying the option at December 31, 1999 (\$18.938 per share) and the exercise price of the Named Executive Officers' respective options.
+(1) The value realized upon the exercise of stock options represents the positive spread between the exercise price of stock options and the fair market value of the shares subject to such options on the exercise date.
+Shares are 100% exerciseable at grant date, but vest evenly over a four-year period.

+(2) Calculated by determining the difference between the fair market value of the securities underlying the option at December 29, 2000 (\$8.3125 per share), the last trading day of the year, and the exercise price of the Named Executive Officers' respective options.